 The Caring Network

 - Caring Network works closely with UCM’s Lay Pastoral Care team to make sure that both logistical and emotional needs are being met.
-You are encouraged to reach out to either or both!
+The UCM Care Fund is also available throughout the year, as an additional resource for those in need of specific financial assistance.
+You are encouraged to reach out to either, both, or all!

 - The Central Vermont Council on Aging and the Vermont Center for Independent Living can provide excellent information about longer-term assistance with things like transportation, meals, and companionship for the elderly and disabled.